Criminal injuries compensation

 If you are still unhappy with the decision following review, then you can appeal.
 The appeal will not be heard by the CICA itself, rather it will be heard before the First Tribunal (Criminal Injuries Compensation).
 An appeal to the Tribunal must be made within 90 days of receiving the final CICA review.

 Some people decide to go it alone and deal with their own claims for criminal injuries compensation.
-They are of course entitled to do so and many do successfully recover an award.
+They are of course entitled to do so.

 - We understand the whole process

 - We can advise on the types of compensation that you will be eligible for

 - Mooneerams have extensive experience in dealing with CICA claims.
 We can do the whole claim for you, from start to finish.

 - We’ll advise you whether the award that you are offered is reasonable or not, within the guidelines and tariffs of the CICA scheme.

 - We can assist you to do the necessary paperwork, should you decide you want to challenge an award of the CICA.

 - We can take away all the stress of dealing with the claim.
 After all, you or a loved one has been subject to a criminal assault and sustained injuries.
 Dealing with the aftermath of it can be a frightening experience and cause you unnecessary stress.

 - Allow Mooneerams to do all the work for you.
 That means that you can concentrate on getting on with life, in the knowledge that your criminal injury claim is in good hands.